anchalrani/anchalrani.github.io/about.md

 {% endfor %}

 My name is **Anchal Rani**, and this is my personal blog.
-It currently has {{ site.posts | size }} posts in {{ site.categories | size }} categories
+It currently has {{ site.posts | size }} posts in {{ site.categories | size }} categories.
+In further writing I would like to enhance ur knowledge on Machine learning and speech recognition.

-I am currently working as a Assistant Professor at Datta Meghe College of Engineering, Airoli, Navi Mumbai.
+I am currently working as a Project Engineer at CDAC Mumbai.